Mamentis-Academy/Mamentis-Akademi-Series-01/README.md

 # Mamentis-Akademi-Series-01
 Mastering Containers and Kubernetes for Open Source Projects

-### Webinar Title: Mastering Containers and Kubernetes for Open Source Projects
+### Webinar Title: Introduction to Containers and Kubernetes for Open Source Projects

 #### Introduction (15 minutes)
 - Welcome and Introduction